 It may be a small country, but Switzerland has a lot of museums.

-According to the government's first official study, released earlier this week, there are a total of 1,111 museums across the country which together attracted over 12 million visitors in 2015, the last year for which figures are available.
+According to the government’s first official study, released last year, there are a total of 1,111 museums across the country which together attracted over 12 million visitors in 2015, the last year for which figures are available.

 From Lausanne’s display of 5,000 years of shoes to Zurich’s waxwork collection of diseased body parts (yes, really), The Local takes a look the weirdest museums in Switzerland that you might just find bizarrely fascinating.